Moving work to the browser

 Better privacy

-Before the switch, I was using the same browser for all Internet activities.
+Before switching, I used to use the same browser for all my Internet activities.
 It aggregated my whole browsing history and cookies.
-For the websites I visited, identifying me was an easy task because to all of them I had the same fingerprint.
+It was easy for the websites I visited to identify me because I had the same fingerprint for all of them.

-Now, I use Arc with good enough privacy settings (that don’t break websites) while my personal browser(s) are hardened all the way.
-I never mix them — so when I’m sharing my screen at a stand-up, nobody peeks at my personal bookmarks.
+Now, I use Arc with good enough privacy settings (that don’t break websites) while my personal browser(s) are fully hardened.
+I never mix them — so when I’m sharing my screen at a stand-up, no one is looking at my personal bookmarks.

 Any work–life balance

-I finally got some kind of separation between my work and personal digital spaces.
-Previously, all messages, notifications, and projects were floating around my desktop at all times.
-Now, opening and closing Arc feels like going in and out of the office.
+I finally got some sort of separation between my work and personal digital spaces.
+Previously, all my messages, notifications, and projects were floating around my desktop at all times.
+Now, opening and closing Arc feels like walking in and out of the office.
 When I’m not working, I just ignore its icon idling in the dock.

 Sharper focus

 When I launch Arc, it means work time.
-It opens my tabs just like I left them the day before, so I don’t have to rearrange my workspace every morning.
+It opens my tabs exactly as I left them the day before, so I don’t have to rearrange my workspace every morning.
 Switching between them with Ctrl + Tab is way faster than shuffling through spaces on my desktop.
-And besides a house playlist in the background, all my personal apps are closed — which makes me less distracted at work.
+And except of a house playlist in the background, all my personal apps are closed — which makes me less distracted.

 Improved reliability

-No matter how many new clients launch, Gmail and Google Calendar work the best in the browser.
+No matter how many new clients come out, Gmail and Google Calendar work the best in the browser.
 You can take the advantage of all the shortcuts, latest features, and integrations, while the delays and sync errors are non-existent.
-Since switching from Apple’s clients, I haven’t had any technical problems.
+I haven't had any technical problems since switching from Apple's clients.

 Is this the best setup?

 Absolutely not.
-I’d even call it more of a workaround than an ideal solution, really.
+In fact, I’d call it more of a workaround than an ideal solution, really.
 While it works for me (for now), if that’s not what you’re looking for, here’s what you can do:

 1. Buy a separate laptop (or other device).
-It’s the most expensive and time-consuming option, but once you commit, you don’t have to worry about anything.
+It’s the most expensive and time-consuming option, but once you commit, you have nothing to worry about.

 2. Set up a separate user account.
-This is great if you need better separation, and you can’t do all your work in the browser.
+This is great if you need more separation and you can’t do all your work in the browser.

-3. Run a Virtual Machine (VM).
+3. Run a virtual machine.
 It’s like you’d open a separate desktop environment inside what looks like another application window.
-It’s a solid trade-off if you always need an isolated instance opened in the background.
+It’s a solid compromise if you always need an isolated instance opened in the background.

 4. Carry a live USB.
-This is too inconvenient for the most people — but you can boot an operating system from a USB stick.
-Just plug it into a compatible machine, and you’re all set.
+This is too inconvenient for most people — but you can boot an operating system from a USB stick.
+Just plug it into a compatible machine, and you’re ready to go.

-Update: Recently, I've got a new job and decided to use two separate laptops.
+Update: I recently started a new job and decided to get a personal laptop.
 I think my suggestion is still valid, but wanted to be open about whether I'm following it.
-And I'm still loving Arc.
+I'm still loving Arc though.